This post originally appeared in VICE UK

-Dr Richard Hiltner is a really nice guy.
-He's in his sixties (but seems younger, in that way that Californians often do) and has a very West Coast way of making everything sound super positive all the time, up to and including the fact that, a few weeks ago, he and three other practitioners flew to Liberia to try and treat Ebola patients using homeopathy.
+Dr. Richard Hiltner is a really nice guy.
+He's in his 60s (but seems younger, in that way Californians often do) and has a very West Coast way of making everything sound super positive all the time, up to and including the fact that, a few weeks ago, he and three other practitioners flew to Liberia to try to treat Ebola patients using homeopathy.

 It was only when they got to Ganta, a province hit hard by the Ebola epidemic, that problems arose.

-The team suited up, broke out their homeopathic treatments and tried to get to work on some patients.
-At which point the medical staff and administrators at the Ganta Hospital realised what it was they were attempting, before completely banning them from the ETU (Ebola Treatment Unit).
+The team suited up, broke out their homeopathic treatments, and tried to get to work on some patients.
+At which point the medical staff and administrators at the Ganta Hospital realized what it was they were attempting, before completely banning them from the ETU (Ebola Treatment Unit).

-So, Hiltner and his colleagues got in their jeeps and drove back and forth to Monrovia in a continued effort to sort out the paperwork.
-"It took over five hours to drive 100 miles – it was probably the scariest part of the trip," he tells me.
+So Hiltner and his colleagues got in their Jeeps and drove back and forth to Monrovia in a continued effort to sort out the paperwork.
+"It took over five hours to drive one hundred miles—it was probably the scariest part of the trip," he tells me.
 "We did that journey five times in all."

-For those who haven't yet been prescribed it on the NHS, homeopathy was developed in 1796 by the German scientist Samuel Hahnemann, based on the idea that "like cures like".
-It works like this: hay fever makes your eyes water, right?
+Homeopathy was developed in 1796 by the German scientist Samuel Hahnemann, based on the idea that "like cures like."
+It works like this: Hay fever makes your eyes water, right?
 Guess what else makes your eyes water?
 Onions!
-Just soak a minuscule piece of onion in distilled water, then dilute that water a few hundred times, give it a shake and you're all done – hay fever will trouble you no more.
+Just soak a minuscule piece of onion in distilled water, then dilute that water a few hundred times, give it a shake, and you're all done—hay fever will trouble you no more.

-The Ebola virus kills you by essentially dissolving the walls of your veins, making you bleed to death from the inside in a massive internal haemorrhage.
+The Ebola virus kills you by essentially dissolving the walls of your veins, making you bleed to death from the inside in a massive internal hemorrhage.
 It's absolutely fucking horrific.
-Dr Hiltner says his team went to Liberia carrying 110 potential homeopathic Ebola remedies.
-Based on the "like cures like" principle they needed other substances that kill you by haemorrhage.
+Dr. Hiltner says his team went to Liberia carrying 110 potential homeopathic Ebola remedies.
+Based on the "like-cures-like" principle they needed other substances that kill you by hemorrhage.
 Among their brightest hopes were arsenic and rattlesnake venom.
 So exactly the kind of thing you want to put in your body when you're already laid out in the ETU.

-Aside from the whole deliberately feeding sick people arsenic thing, the real controversy of homeopathic practice is that the remedies are so heavily diluted that no molecular trace of the supposed active ingredient – be it onion, venom or any other – actually remains.
-In chemical terms, it's literally just water dropped onto sugar pills.
-The theory is that the homeopathic agent "re-programmes" the "energy" of the water, in the same way one saves information on a hard drive – and it's the "water memory" that supposedly cures you.
+Aside from the whole deliberately-feeding-sick-people-arsenic thing, the real controversy of homeopathic practice is that the remedies are so heavily diluted that no molecular trace of the supposed active ingredient—be it onion, venom, or any other—actually remains.
+In chemical terms, it's basically just water dropped onto sugar pills.
+The theory is that the homeopathic agent "reprograms" the "energy" of the water, in the same way one saves information on a hard drive—and it's the "water memory" that supposedly cures you.

-Despite the claims of practitioners – and celebrity endorsements from MP Peter Hain, Prince Charles and other people who are basically too rich to ever get ill – there is absolutely no peer-reviewed scientific literature indicating that homeopathy works any better than placebos.
+Despite the claims of practitioners there is absolutely no peer-reviewed scientific literature indicating that homeopathy works any better than placebos.